manifoldfinance/legal/policies/document-retention.md

 Federal and State law require(s) Manifold Finance to retain certain records, usually for a specific amount of time.
-The accidental or intentional destruction of these records during their specified retention periods could result in the following consequences for Freight Trust and/or its employees:
+The accidental or intentional destruction of these records during their specified retention periods could result in the following consequences for Manifold Finance and/or its employees:

   - Fines and penalties.